 Cloves are one of the highly prized spices, widely recognized all over the world for their medicinal and culinary qualities.
 The spice buds are actually the "flower buds" from an evergreen rainforest tree native to Indonesian "spice islands".

 Botanically, clove-spice belongs to the family of Myrtaceae, in the genus; Syzygium, and scientifically named as Syzyigium aromaticum.

-At their early stages of development, flower buds are pale in color which gradually turn into green, and, finally, develop into bright-red clove buds at the time of harvesting.
-The buds generally picked up by hand when they reach 1.5-2 cm in length, sundried and graded before dispatching to the markets.
+At their early stages of development, clove flower buds are pale in color which, gradually turn green, and finally, develop into bright-red clove buds by the time of harvesting.
+The buds normally are picked up by hand when they reach 1.5-2 cm in length, then sundried and graded before dispatching to the markets.

 The active principles in the clove are known to have antioxidant, antiseptic, local anesthetic, anti-inflammatory, rubefacient (warming and soothing), carminative and anti-flatulent properties.